My decision to play for Germany opened doors for other Africans - Gerald Asamoah

 His impressive performances in the German Bundesliga helped his case in the build-up to the 2002 FIFA World Cup and it wasn’t surprising that he made it into the Germany squad for that tournament.

-But before those successes, Gerald Asamoah had been diagnosed with a rare heart condition that threatened his career.
+But before those successes, Asamoah had been diagnosed with a rare heart condition which threatened his career.

 “So I said God if you help me get through this and get onto the pitch again I would want to give something back,” Asamoah told DW Sports in a recent interview.